teosz/POO-HW1/README.md

 ### Post Insights

-This kind of homework encourages students to make a mistake I see frequently in code: data abstraction should dictates how code looks like not the other way around: the only reason to make a subclasses is is that code looks more beautiful but this is not correct from a conceptual point of view.
+This kind of homework encourages students to make a mistake I see frequently in code: data abstraction should dictates how code looks like not the other way around: the only reason to make subclasses is that code looks more beautiful but this is not correct from a conceptual point of view.

 `John` is an instance (not an extension) of the class Human, analogously `Wizard` is an **instance** of `Hero`.